 As in prior years, we have hedged substantially all balance sheet positions denominated in a currency other than the functional currency applicable to each of our various subsidiaries with short-term forward foreign exchange contracts.
 In addition, from time-to-time, we use foreign exchange option contracts to hedge certain foreign earnings and foreign exchange forward contracts to hedge certain net investment positions.
-As of December 31, 2006, there were \$25.4 million in option contracts are mark-to-market at the end of each quarter, and are reflected within our consolidated financial statements.
+As of December 31, 2006, there were \$25.4 million in option contracts outstanding.
+The underlying transactions and the corresponding forward exchange and option contracts are mark-to-market at the end of each quarter, and are reflected within our consolidated financial statements.